matxpg/Team-Neural-Networks/Presentation_ROUGH.md

   >- Online learning - process data in piece by piece fashion (ie in order that input is given, not having entire input avail from start)
   >- Can reduce to simpler models given certain parametep

 A single layer perceptron is a binary classifier that maps an input to a binary value based on the weight that the features have.
 A single layer perceptron needs the inputs to be linearly separable, or it will not be able to classify the outputs correctly.
-Linear separability is more or less the existence  Because of this, we can visualize the
+Linear separability is more or less the existence of a hyperplane "decision boundary" in which the two classifications of data can be split apart.

+It is actually possible to prove that if the training set is linearly separable, then the perceptron will converge.

+The single layer perceptron can collapse to both logistic regression or support vector machines

 ##2.2.
 Multi-layer perceptron.